xiaoyang-sde/knowledge-base/docs/computer-systems/02-machine-level-programming.md

 }
 ```

 The code above reads the standard input into a character array.
 If the input is longer than 7, `gets` will overwrite some of the information stored on the stack.
-If the return address is overrided, the program will jump to a totally unexpected location.
+If the return address is overrode, the program will jump to a totally unexpected location.

 - 0-7: Safe
 - 9-23: Unused stack space